Fildo7525/Project-Builder/README.md

 ## Updates

-If you have any suggestions for any improvement, do not hesitate to create an issue or fork the repository.
+If you have any suggestions for any improvement, do not hesitate to create an issue or fork the repository and reate a pull request.